 Table of Contents

-For the latest information about developments related to Publication 54, such as legislation enacted after it was published, go to www.irs.gov/pub54.
+For the latest information about developments related to Pub.
+54, such as legislation enacted after it was published, go to www.irs.gov/pub54.

 Housing expenses — maximum amount.
 The amount of qualified housing expenses eligible for the housing exclusion and housing deduction has changed for some locations.
 See Limit on housing expenses under Foreign Housing Exclusion and Deduction in chapter 4.

 Self-employment tax rate.
-For 2012, the self-employment tax rate of 13.3% remains in effect.
-The maximum amount of net earnings from self-employment that is subject to the social security part of the self-employment tax has increased to $110,100.
+For 2016, the maximum amount of net earnings from self-employment that is subject to the social security part of the self-employment tax remains at $118,500.
 All net earnings are subject to the Medicare part of the tax.
 For more information, see chapter 3.

-IRA deduction expanded. .
-You may be able to take an IRA deduction if you were covered by a retirement plan and your 2012 modified adjusted gross income (AGI) is less than $68,000 ($112,000 if married filing jointly or a qualifying widow(er)).
-If your spouse was covered by a retirement plan, but you were not, you may be able to take an IRA deduction if your 2012 modified AGI is less than $183,000.
+IRA limitations for 2016. .
+You may be able to take an IRA deduction if you were covered by a retirement plan and your 2016 modified adjusted gross income (AGI) is less than $71,000 ($118,000 if married filing jointly or a qualifying widow(er)).
+These limits are unchanged from 2015.
+If your spouse was covered by a retirement plan, but you were not, you may be able to take an IRA deduction if your 2016 modified AGI is less than $194,000.
 See the Instructions for Form 1040 or the Instructions for Form 1040A for details and exceptions.